Ernst-Happel-Stadion: 1945–2000

 After the war and the reconstruction of the stadium, it was again sporting its original use.
 In 1956, the stadium's capacity was expanded to 92,708 people by Theodor Schull, but in 1965 the capacity was reduced.
 The attendance record was 90,726 spectators set on 30 October 1960 at the football match between Spain and Austria (0–3).

+In 1970, the stadium was the venue of the 1970 European Cup Winners' Cup Final which saw Manchester City F.C. beat Górnik Zabrze 2–1.
+Neil Young and a Francis Lee penalty sealed the win for City.
+This final was played under torrential rain in what was then an uncovered stadium.
+This along with the fact no Polish supporters were allowed to travel to the match restricted the attendance, which is variously reported at between 7,900 and 15,000 spectators.

-In the mid-1980s, the stands were covered and fully equipped with seats.
+In the 1980s, the stands were covered and fully equipped with seats.
 At its reopening a friendly match against archrival Germany was organised.
 Austria won the match 4–1.
 After the death of former Austrian top player and coach Ernst Happel (1925–1992), the Prater Stadium was renamed after him in 1992.

 In 1964, 1987, 1990, and 1995, the Ernst Happel Stadium was the venue of the European Cup/UEFA Champions League final.

-In 1970, the stadium was the venue of the 1970 European Cup Winners' Cup Final which saw Manchester City F.C. beat Górnik Zabrze 2–1.
-Neil Young and a Francis Lee penalty sealed the win for City.
-This final was played under torrential rain in what was then an uncovered stadium.
-This along with the fact no Polish supporters were allowed to travel to the match restricted the attendance, which is variously reported at between 7,900 and 15,000 spectators.
-Even so, City's travelling support numbered over 4,000 which was a then record for an English club playing on the continent.

 UEFA Euro 2008

-During the UEFA Euro 2008 tournament, the Ernst Happel-Stadion hosted seven games (three group matches of the Austria, two quarter finals, a semifinal match, and the Final match).
+During the UEFA Euro 2008 tournament, the Ernst Happel-Stadion hosted seven games (three group matches involving Austria, two quarter-finals, a semifinal match, and the Final match).
 In preparation for the tournament, the first and second place additional rows of seats increased the stadium's capacity to 53,000 seats.

 Leading up to the tournament, it was fitted with a heated pitch in the summer of 2005.
 In May 2008, a connection to the Vienna U-Bahn was established, easing access from all over the city.
 The cost of the rebuilding was €39,600,000.

 The following games were played at the stadium during the UEFA Euro 2008: